All Episodes

 Y'all know who this is.

-You guys are gonna immediately recognize him.
+You guys are going to immediately recognize him.

 Here he is.

-Axel Beats, which is uh famous uh UK.
+Axl Beats, which is a famous UK.

-Uh see there's Sosa Geek.
+See, there's Sosa Geek.

-Even if I played a thing, where's he at, man?
+Even if I played a thing.

 He's the one dancing.

-There he is, right here.
+There he is right here.

 Here he is.